 Service provided Community wellbeing outcomes Who benefits / creates need?
 Funding (operating and capital expenditure) This activity provides for sewer services including the treatment and disposal of sewerage in townships throughout the District.
 Sustainable environment Resilient infrastructure Private Benefit: Private benefit is provided to residents, businesses and industries able to connect to Council's sewer network and tradewaste scheme and dispose of wastewater.
 Only those connected or able to connect pay a Wastewater rate.
-Community-wide Benefit: There is community benefit provided through the health, economic and environmental benefits of having treated sewerage and industrial waste disposed of safely.
-User fees: $0-20\%$ Rates: Targeted Rates 80 - 100%
+Community-wide Benefit: There is community benefit provided through the health, economic and environmental benefits of User fees: 0 - 20% Rates: Targeted Rates 80 - 100% disposed of safely.